 In New York Primary School we have designated people to lead and support within certain aspects of inclusions.

 Mrs J Potter (SENCO)

 My job within school is to ensure the needs of all children are met, particularly those with special education needs and disabilities.
 I am here to support children, parents and staff; and ensure appropriate training and guidance is provided.
-I am a lead SENCO for North Tyneside Local Authority.

 Miss R Eiles (SEND Team)